 Form and content are an important proposition in tango.
 Tango is created out of a human need.
 (See Why People Dance Tango.)
 From that need comes beauty, which then results in a tendency to deviate from the need and only pursue beauty, hence the alienation of tango.
 The admiration for beauty is not an unjustifiable one, without which there would not be art.
 But, in the pursuit of art it is easy to forget that in the end the form cannot stand alone and must serve the content.
 A watch that cannot run properly is not a good watch, though it may look exquisite.
 A selfish woman is not a good wife, though she may look beautiful.
 It is same with tango.
 You may invent fancy steps, but without the essence of tango it is not a good tango.

 People new to tango tend to focus on the look and ignore the feelings, just like young people who are not worldly-wise tend to use external standards to measure success.
 Warren Buffett said, "The truth is, when you come to my age you will understand, success is measured by how many people really care about you and love you.
 Money doesn't make people happy.
 What makes us happy is love."
-You may be attracted by someone's look, but in the end you only want to be with a person who cares about you, knowing that the inner quality is more important than the look.
+You may be attracted by someone's look, but in the end you only want to be with a person who cares about you, because the inner quality is more important than the look.

 Marie Curie said, "If you are not beautiful at seventeen, you may blame your parents for not giving you a pretty face.
 But if at thirty you still are not beautiful, then you only have yourself to blame, because in that long period of time you haven't added anything new into yourself."
 In other words, what is truly attractive is one's inner beauty.
 A dancer who focuses only on the look and ignores the essence of tango is like a parvenus, who may live in a big mansion and drive luxury cars, but at heart he is still a poor man.
 What makes one noble is not his possessions, but upbringing.
 Formalist dancers and extravagant upstarts are birds of a feather.
 Arts that stand the test of time, whether painting, music or dance, are that with inherent depth of humanity rather than just aestheticism.
 Mother Teresa once eloquently said: "Hunger does not only mean the need of food, but also the need of love.
 Cold does not only mean the want of clothing, but also the want of human dignity.
 Homelessness does not only mean without a home, but also the rejection and abandonment by the society."
 What tango quenches is the thirst of the soul.
 It is not only beautiful in its look, but more so in its content, depth and humanity.